rnabioco/rbi-website/content/education/informatics-fellows/office-hours/index.md

 ---

 {{% alert note %}}
-Office hours have been moved due to remote consultations via Zoom.
+Office hours are now hosted as remote consultations via Zoom.
 Please schedule time with us using the calendly app shown below.
 {{% /alert %}}

 *Bash*-ing your head?